 We strive to give all children in our care the best education possible underpinned by our school values and high expectations.
-It is our aim to meet the specific needs of all pupils.
+It is our aim to meet the specific needs of all pupils through our Ordinarily Available Inclusive Provision (OAIP).
 We will work to overcome potential barriers to learning in all aspects of school life.